thinksalot/miti/readme.md

 ```

 ### Consecutive to
-Checks is a given range immediately follows a another range
+Checks is a given range immediately follows another range

 ```php
 $firstRange  = new Miti\DateTimeRange( '2015-01-01', '2015-06-01' );